Our Response to COVID-19

 - Hand sanitizer is located at all entrances including the parish hall for your convenience.

-- All Holy Water fonts have been emptied and will remain so until such time as it can be determined that the danger of the epidemic is past.
+- All Holy Water fonts have been emptied and will remain so until further notice.